In-form De Bruyne stepping up to lead Man City’s fight against ‘same stuff’ Champions League failures

 Editors' Picks

-Away-goal defeats to Monaco and Tottenham, refereeing controversies against Liverpool, a semi-final defeat to Real Madrid, when they failed to threaten in a 1-0 loss, there have been plenty of draining disappointments.
+Away-goal exits to Monaco and Tottenham, refereeing controversies against Liverpool, a semi-final defeat to Real Madrid, when they failed to threaten in a 1-0 loss – there have been plenty of draining disappointments.

 Last year was as close as City got, making it all the way to the final and a clash with a Chelsea side that finished 19 points behind them in the Premier League.